CBrownKB/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

----
-title: Hangman Game Challenge
-level: Beginner
-objectives:
-	- Practice string manipulation, loops, and conditionals in Python
-	- Use random selection to enhance gameplay
-	- Develop user input handling and game logic
----

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game

+## 🎯 Objective

-Welcome to the Hangman Game coding challenge!
-In this assignment, you'll build a classic word-guessing game using Python.
-This project will help you strengthen your skills with strings, loops, conditionals, and user input—all while having fun.
+Build a classic Hangman word-guessing game in Python.
+Practice string manipulation, loops, conditionals, and user input while creating an interactive game experience.

-## Learning Objectives
+## 📝 Tasks

-- Understand how to manipulate strings and lists in Python
-- Practice using loops and conditionals to control program flow
+### 🛠️ Game Setup

+#### Description
+Create the basic structure for your Hangman game.
+Define a list of possible words and set up the variables needed to track the game state.

+#### Requirements
+Completed program should:

-- Learn to select random items from a list
+- Define a list of at least 5 possible words
-- Gain experience with user input and feedback

-## Assignment Overview
+- Randomly select one word for the player to guess
+- Initialize variables to track guessed letters and remaining attempts

+### 🛠️ Gameplay Loop

+#### Description
+Implement the main game loop where the player guesses letters, and the game updates and displays progress.

+#### Requirements
+Completed program should:

-You will create a Hangman game where the player tries to guess a hidden word, one letter at a time.
-The game ends when the player either successfully guesses the word or runs out of attempts.
+- Prompt the player to guess one letter at a time

-## Requirements

-Your game should:

-- Randomly select a word from a predefined list
-- Accept single-letter guesses from the player
 - Display the current progress (e.g., _ _ a _ _ _)
 - Track and display the number of incorrect guesses remaining
+- Prevent repeated guesses from counting against the player

+### 🛠️ Game End

+#### Description
-- End the game with a win or lose message
+Handle the end of the game, displaying a win or lose message and revealing the word if necessary.

-## Starter Code
+#### Requirements
+Completed program should:

+- End the game when the word is fully guessed or attempts run out
+- Display a congratulatory message if the player wins
+- Display a message and reveal the word if the player loses

+---
 You can use the provided `starter-code.py` file to help you get started.
-Feel free to modify and expand it as needed.

-## Tips for Success

-- Use clear variable names and comments to explain your code
-- Test your game with different words and edge cases
-- Have fun and be creative with your messages and word list!

----
 If you have questions or get stuck, ask your teacher or classmates for help.
 Good luck!